 The Cancer Council's iHeard website dispels the many myths and claims about cancer.
 It provides accurate, evidence-based answers to cancer questions submitted by the public.

-If you have read or heard something you are unsure about, you can submit a cancer-related question to Cancer Council's iHeard website and they will respond with an evidence-based answer.
+If you have read or heard something you are unsure about, you can submit a cancer-related question to Cancer Council's iHeard website and you will receive an evidence-based answer.

-Visit www.iheard.com.au.
+Visit iheard.com.au.